Wednesday evenings, 7:00 – 8:30 pm

 What does a typical Awana night look like?

-The clubbers meet in the main sanctuary (auditorium) to begin each Awana Club night with songs and prayer.
+The clubbers meet all together to begin each Awana Club night with songs and prayer.

 This is the time when each club has their Bible lesson; lessons are tailored to each age group.
 The kids have a great time learning about Jesus!